Electronic catch and position reporting

 Download our guide on protecting information collected through electronic reporting.
 It outlines what we do to protect sensitive information, and what you can do when you choose and use electronic reporting devices.

 Guidelines for the release of fisheries information [PDF, 359 KB]

 We have also developed a Privacy Impact Assessment (PIA) to address potential privacy issues specific to digital monitoring (previously called IEMRS).
 The PIA considers the protection of privacy and information sharing between government agencies.
 It includes measures to ensure that all digital monitoring data provided to Fisheries New Zealand gets encrypted before we share it.

 Not necessarily.
-If you're a day fisher, and you do not have cellphone or Wifi coverage where you start and end your fishing trip, you may be able to complete and provide your 'trip start' report while you're at home if you have cellphone or Wi-Fi access there.
+If you're a day fisher, and you do not have cellphone or Wifi coverage where you start and end your fishing trip, you may be able to complete and provide your 'trip start' and ‘trip end’ reports while you are still in coverage for example, at home.
 You have until midnight of the same day to provide your catch event reports so typically these are not a problem to provide on time.

-As long as you record and complete the necessary information while you're fishing (and your eLogbook can store them), you can provide them once you’re home where your eLogbook can access your home cellphone or Wi-Fi network again.
+You will need to record and complete the necessary information while you're fishing and provide the relevant reports once you’re in coverage again e.g. where your eLogbook can access your home cellphone or WiFi network again.

 You can update your landing report with the actual greenweight of your landed catch before you receive an LFR (Licensed Fish Receiver) invoice.
 LFRs must provide you with greenweight information within 15 days, but they can send the associated invoice later.

 Doing the following checks before you leave port will help you avoid some common issues with electronic reporting: